Research

 Before best practices can be established, the successes and challenges must be understood, various approaches must be discussed with diverse stakeholders, and potential new methods must be tested.
 CASE collaborates with stakeholders in the supported employment sector to learn about the experiences of persons living with disability, including those with intersectional identities, as they navigate their employment journeys.

-CASE and Inclusion Canada’s Ready, Willing and Able Initiative are thrilled to introduce, DEAM Discussions, a series of five focus group sessions held throughout September and October.
-By participating, you can help shape the development of national resources for the supported employment community of job seekers, employers and service providers.
+CASE and Inclusion Canada’s Ready, Willing and Able Initiative held a series of five focus group sessions to shape the development of resources for supported employment practitioners.

 Diversity Works aimed to understand the experiences of Black, Indigenous and People of Colour (BIPOC) who experience disability (BIPOC-D) as they navigate their employment journey with the assistance of supported employment service providers.